We may earn affiliate commissions for the recommended products. Learn more.

 • NordVPN.
 Finished the download in 2 minutes and 27 seconds, also achieving a peak download speed of 53Mbps.

 Naturally, details may vary based on various circumstances, such as the peer number, file size, and location.
-For our evaluation, we downloaded Ubuntu using BitTorrent, and the overall performance was as good as you expected.
+For our evaluation, we downloaded Ubuntu using BitTorrent, and the overall performance was as good as expected.
 There were plenty of peers, and the speed loss was minimal.

 Wrapping up